kajamiko/ridiculous_riddle/README.md

 There was also a possibility of putting username on a banned users list, but it was impractical.

+### Features Left to Implement

+I would like to implement custom themes to choose from.

 ## Technologies Used